Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Timing Analysis

 The sparse coverage around the time of the glitch, between 2014 and 2017, prevents a definitive description of the glitch behavior.
-However, the formal fits show curvature in the trend of the post-glitch residuals relative to the pre-glitch solution, corresponding to a $\approx7\%$ change in frequency derivative, becoming less negative, similar to the case of \ppks\ but at a higher $9\sigma$ level of significance (see Table~\ref{tab:pupaglitch}).
+However, formal fits show curvature in the trend of postglitch residuals relative to the preglitch solution, corresponding to a $\approx7\%$ change in frequency derivative, which becomes less negative, similar to the case of \ppks\ but at a higher $9\sigma$ level of significance (see Table~\ref{tab:pupaglitch}).

-Curiously, a model involving an anti-glitch (decrease in frequency) fits nearly as a well as the glitch model, with the event occurring at an earlier time, around 2011 September (Figure \ref{fig:pupaantiglitch}).
-This model parameters are given in Table~\ref{tab:pupaantiglitch}, where it can be seen that magnitude of the anti-glitch is similar to that in the glitch model, while the statistic for the combined data set is slightly worse at $\chi^2_{\nu} = 2.77$.
-Since the pre-glitch segment in this model is very short, the initial frequency derivative was only measured to a precision of $\approx8\%$, but it is consistent with the post-glitch value.
+Curiously, a model involving an antiglitch (decrease in frequency) fits nearly as well as the glitch model, with the event occurring at an earlier time, around 2011 September (Figure \ref{fig:pupaantiglitch}).
+The parameters of this model are given in Table~\ref{tab:pupaantiglitch}, where it can be seen that the magnitude of the antiglitch is similar to that of the glitch model, while the statistic for the combined data set is slightly worse at $\chi^2_{\nu} = 2.77$.
+Since the preglitch segment in this model is very short, the initial frequency derivative was only measured to a precision of $\approx8\%$, but it is consistent with the postglitch value.
 Note that this model has the same set of cycle counts as the glitch model, despite being a different analytic and qualitative description of the same timing data.

-We also consider alternative timing models without the use of a glitch to characterize the timing of \ppsr.
+As in the case of \ppks, the smooth curvature of the residuals around the epoch of the assumed glitch in Figure~\ref{fig:pupaglitch} leads us to consider alternative timing models without the use of a glitch to characterize the timing of \ppsr.
 A basic quadratic model leaves phase residuals with $\sim 0.1$~cycle amplitude, similar in magnitude to those of \ppks, but not clearly sinusoidal in nature (Figure~\ref{fig:pupaalt}).
 The fit statistic is $\chi^2_{\nu} = 6.79$ for 35 DoF, again substantially worse than for the glitch model and similar to that found for \ppks.
-The additional of a second frequency derivative term for a cubic model has little effect on the shape of the residual curve, and only reduces $\chi^2_{\nu}$ to 5.80 for 34 DoF.
+The addition of a second frequency derivative term for a cubic model has little effect on the shape of the residual curve, and only reduces $\chi^2_{\nu}$ to 5.80 for 34 DoF.
 Parameters from the quadratic and cubic fits are given in Table~\ref{tab:pupaalt}.
-It can be seen how the residual curve in Figure~\ref{fig:pupaalt} could also be interpreted as an early anti-glitch or a later glitch.
+It can be seen that the residual curve in Figure~\ref{fig:pupaalt} could also be interpreted as an early antiglitch or a later glitch.
 Again, none of these are distinct timing solutions (aliases); they all have the same set of cycle counts.